castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 --- abstract

 This document defines string URIs and the "string" URI scheme.
-A string URI identifies a value (most often, but not necessarily, a string of characters) from an application-dependent set of values and can be used as a method of specifying such a value in a context where a URI is required.
-String URIs have a strict syntax and well-defined rules for processing and determining equivalence that make it easy for applications to consume them.
+A string URI identifies a value (most commonly, but not necessarily, a string of characters) from an application-dependent set of values and can be used as a method of specifying such a value in a context where a URI is required.
+String URIs have a strict syntax and well-defined rules for processing and determining equivalence that make it simple for applications to consume them.

 --- middle